781flyingdutchman/background_downloader/README.md

 * `reset` to reset the downloader, which cancels all ongoing download tasks
 * `allTaskIds` to get a list of `taskId` values of all tasks currently active (i.e. not in a final state).
 You can exclude tasks waiting for retries by setting `includeTasksWaitingToRetry` to `false`.
 Note that paused tasks are not included in this list
 * `allTasks` to get a list of all tasks currently active (i.e. not in a final state).
 You can exclude tasks waiting for retries by setting `includeTasksWaitingToRetry` to `false`.
 Note that paused tasks are not included in this list
-* `taskForId` to get the `DownloadTask` for the given `taskId`, or `null` if not found.
+* `taskForId` to get the `Task` for the given `taskId`, or `null` if not found.
 Only tasks that are active (ie. not in a final state) are guaranteed to be returned, but returning a task does not guarantee that it is active
+* `tasksFinished` to check if all tasks have finished (successfully or otherwise)

+Note that each of these methods accept a `group` parameter that targets the mehod to a specific group.
+If tasks are enqueued with a `group` other than default, calling any of these methods without a group parameter will not affect/include those tasks - only the default tasks.
+In particular, this may affect tasks started using a method like `download`, which changes the task's group to `FileDownloader.awaitGroup`.

 ### Grouping tasks